JivenTimsina/neovim/README.md

 - a Nerd Font(v3.0 or greater) (optional, but needed to display some icons)

 3. **Open Neovim**
+    ```bash
+    nvim

-Launch Neovim to automatically install the plugins specified in the configuration.
+Launching Neovim automatically install the plugins specified in the configuration.

 ## Configuration